 The UPSC exam is considered one of the toughest exams in India.
 The UPSC Mains is the second stage of the exam wherein the candidate has to write descriptive answers for nine papers.
-Answer writing is one of the most challenging aspects of the IAS Mains.
+Answer writing is one of the most challenging aspects of IAS Mains.
 In this article, you can read all about writing good answers for the mains exam and moving on to the next level, that is, the IAS interview round.

 Download the updated UPSC Syllabus at the linked article.